wfnuser/DataStructure/README.md

 # DataStructure
-Suddenly found data structure in short is the same as dream snow in short.
+Suddenly found that data structure in short is the same as dream snow in short.